brittaniSavery/siba-league-site/frontend/src/lib/home.md

 ## Updates

+### December 17, 2020

+The SICBA tournament, the big one for all the marbles, is finally under way!
+The first round is already complete and there were some interesting games.
+In the Buffalo Region, Saint Mary's Gaels took the the #24 Illinois Fighting Illini by surprise, scoring 43 to 23 points in the first half.
+Illinois attempted to make a comeback, but it was too late.
+Saint Mary's took the win and is moving to the next round.
+Their center Clifton Majerus had a great game on both sides of the court with a near double-double: 10 points, 9 rebounds (2 offensive ones), 4 blocks, 2 assists, and 2 steals.

+In the Milwaukee Region, there were some upsets and a couple of very close games.
+The SE Louisiana Lions demolished the #17 Marquette Golden Eagles 80 to 67 with Robert Burditt leading the team with 26 points.
+Both the Charlotte 49ers and the Memphis Tigers upset their opponents quite handedly and will be facing each other in the next round.
+After the first half in the Minnesota Golden Gophers vs Kansas State Wildcats game, Kansas State had the lead.
+But Minnesota was not going down without a fight and in the end, Kansas State managed to hold on until the end, winning only by one point: 63 to 62.
+The game between the Maryland Terrapins and the #18 Michigan Wolverines actually went into overtime with the Wolverines coming out on top by two points, 89 to 87.
+Roman Jackson of the Wolverines (22 points) and Dave Demory of the Terrapins (26 points, 9 rebounds, and 7 steals) played amazingly, but there can only be one winner.

+In the San Antonio Region, the #21 Cincinnati Bearcats absolutely pulverized the VA Commonwealth Rams, 80 to 45.
+The Wichita State Shockers managed overtake the #19 Duke Blue Devils, despite the 19 lead changes and 6 ties in the game.
+At the end The Shockers won with a score of 76 to 73.
+Four out of their five starters had double-digit points.
+Emmett Means even had a double-double with 16 points and 12 rebounds.

+In the last region, the Spokane Region, the Butler Bulldogs led at the end of the first half in their match against the Oregon Ducks.
+However in the second half, the Ducks were relentless in their attack, similar to their real life animal counterpart when chasing people with bread.
+They outscored the Bulldogs 46 to 33 and finished ahead at the buzzer with a final score of 82 to 72.

+As the second round gets underway, I'm looking forward to the games, the plays, and the upsets.

 ### December 13, 2020

 The first round of the professional playoffs have come to a roaring finish.
 In the West, the #8 Kansas City Koyotes pushed the #1 Phoenix Scorpions to seven games.
 Despite the Koyotes' efforts, Darrin Johnson scored a massive 46 Points in Game 7 and helped the Scorpions earn their place in the second round.